Thadzy/Thadzy-Obsidian/Resources/1D Motion.md

 $$v= \frac{s}{t}m/s$$
 ![[Pasted image 20250618143015.png]]
-Example of Displacement over time graph where I can find the velocity by taking
+Example of Displacement over time graph where I can find the velocity by find the slope
 ## Acceleration
 V -> A -> **Accerate**
 V <- A -> **Delay**